purplemashu/me-cli/README.md

 Instead of just delisting the package from the app, ensure the user cannot purchase it.
 What's the point of strong client side security when the server don't enforce it?

+## Terms of Service
+By using this tool, the user agrees to comply with all applicable laws and regulations and to release the developer from any and all claims arising from its use.

 ## Contact

 contact@mashu.lol